Dawkins leads Colorado State over Wyoming 26-7

 Wyoming’s longest drive in the first half was 45 yards just before halftime.
 The drive ended on a fourth-down sack — one of three on the day by the Rams defense — on the Colorado State 35.

 Linebacker Kiel Robinson led the Rams defense with two sacks, six tackles and a forced fumble.
-Safety Trent Matthews recovered two of the three Wyoming fumbles.
+Safety Trent Matthews recovered two of the three Wyoming fumbles and had an interception.

 Colorado State has won the last three Border War games between the two schools in neighboring states.